 Jerry L. Mashaw

-Jerry L. Mashaw is Sterling Professor Emeritus of Law and Professorial Lecturer in Law at Yale Law School, where he teaches courses on administrative law, social welfare policy, regulation, legislation, and the design of public institutions.
+Jerry L. Mashaw is Sterling Professor Emeritus of Law at Yale Law School, where he teaches courses on administrative law, social welfare policy, regulation, legislation, and the design of public institutions.
 He formerly taught at Tulane University and the University of Virginia.FULL BIOGRAPHY

 Education & Curriculum Vitae

 Ph.D.
 (European Governmental Studies), University of Edinburgh, 1969